 CVT transmission was replaced, it was making a growling noise, similar to a dry speedometer cable. the sound varied with the speed of the vehicle.

 Cold start, drive for 4-8 miles.
 Stop briefly and turn car off (To go into a store), restart, will not shift into fourth (overdrive) for half mile.

 Cold start, drive for 4-8 miles.
 Stop briefly and turn car off (To go into a store), restart, will not shift into fourth (overdrive) for half mile.
 Transmission replaced due to metal contaminents in trans oil.
 Problem still exists.

 Road noise was increasing over time.
 Car still driving OK, but noise was getting worrisome.
 Turned out to be a defective front wheel bearing, replaced under warranty.

 noise from front of car while accelerating.
 Replaced both cv axles.

 Hard shift between 1 and second gear.
 Did drain and refill. worked for a few weeks.
 Mechanic then recommended Lucas Transmission fix 1 pt.
 Helped and is much better, but starting to come back as of late Jan.

-replaced rear pads, hard 1st to 2nd shift Lucus Transmission stuff helped will do again in 5K
+hard 1st to 2nd shift Lucus Transmission stuff helped will do again in 5K

 Check engine light came on, first shift was "hard."
 According to dealer, new ECU (installed previous week) allowed existing problem with the transmission solenoid to surface, which required the replacement of the transmission solenoid.